OctopusDeploy/blog/blog/2021-10/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

    - Default value (optional)
 1. Click **SAVE** when back on the **Variable Sets** screen.

-Now you must connect the variable to your project:
+Now you can connect the variable to your project:

 1. Click **PROJECTS** in the top menu, select your project from the list, then click **Variables** from the left.
 1. Click **Library Sets** from the left and click **INCLUDE LIBRARY VARIABLE SETS** from the top right.